Edward Parsons Tobie Jr.: Post-war life

 That in the coming yearsThe spirit of these gallant menThroughout the land will e’er abide,And should our country call again,As many more will mount and rideWith neither doubts nor fears.

 In 1881, he was assigned by the editor of the Providence Journal to oversee that newspaper's Pawtucket, Rhode Island office, a position he continued to hold for nearly two more decades.

 Death and interment

-Preceded in death by his wife, Addie, in Rhode Island on April 25, 1891, and ailing with Bright's Disease, Edward P. Tobie Jr. died shortly after the turn of the century, in Pawtucket, Rhode Island on January 21, 1900, and was then laid to rest beside his wife at the Swan Point Cemetery in Providence.
+Preceded in death by his wife, Addie, in Rhode Island on April 25, 1891, and ailing with Bright's Disease, Edward P. Tobie Jr. died shortly after the turn of the century, in Pawtucket, Rhode Island on January 21, 1900.

 Medal of Honor citation

 Rank and organization: Sergeant Major, 1st Maine Cavalry.
 Place and date: At Appomattox Campaign, Va., March 29 to April 9, 1865.
 Entered service at: Lewiston, Maine.
 Birth: Lewiston, Maine.
 Date of issue: April 1, 1898.
 Citation:

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Sergeant Major Edward Parsons Tobie Jr., United States Army, for extraordinary heroism on March 29–9 April 1865, while serving with 1st Maine Cavalry, in action at Appomattox Campaign, Virginia.
 Though severely wounded at Sailors Creek, 6 April, and at Farmville, 7 April, Sergeant Major Tobie refused to go to the hospital, but remained with his regiment, performed the full duties of adjutant upon the wounding of that officer, and was present for duty at Appomattox.